malakzaidi/Tps_POO_SDIA1/TP1/src/README.md

    - Code:
       - Explanation:
-     This Java code defines a class `Exercice4` that allows users to input a line of text and count the occurrences of each letter in that text.
-It’s organized into three main parts:
+     This Java code defines a class `Exercice4` that counts the occurrences of each letter in a given text.
+Here's a breakdown of the key parts:
      1. **Attributes**:
        The `occurences` array holds the count of each letter (from 'a' to 'z').
 The total count of letters is stored in `totalLettre`.
      2. **Input Handling**:
         The `saisirTexte()` method prompts the user for input, storing it in the `texte` attribute after converting it to lowercase and removing all non-letter characters.
 This ensures only valid letters are counted.
      3. **Counting Logic**:
         In `compterOccurrences()`, the code loops through the cleaned text.
 For each character, it checks if it’s between 'a' and 'z'.
 If so, it increments the corresponding index in `occurences`.
 Finally, it prints each letter along with its count, based on the values stored in the `occurences` array.
      Overall, this class provides a straightforward way to analyze text for letter frequency, ensuring accurate results by filtering input and counting only valid characters.

       ![image_alt](https://github.com/malakzaidi/Tps_POO_SDIA1/blob/main/TP1/src/screenshots/image_2024-10-27_140459682.png?raw=true)